World T20 number one spot on line in Zimbabwe

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Australia, Pakistan and Zimbabwe meet in a T20 tri-series starting in Harare on Sunday with the world number one ranking on the line in the sport´s shortest format.
+HARARE: Pakistan, Australia and Zimbabwe meet in a T20 tri-series starting here on Sunday (today) with the world number one ranking on the line in the sport’s shortest format.

 They decided not to rest fast bowler Mohammad Amir for this tour, while the contributions of 19-year-old leg-spinner Shadab Khan will also be crucial in conditions expected to favour spin.

-The experienced Mohammad Hafeez will likely return to their top order after his bowling action was cleared as legal last month.
+The experienced Mohammad Hafeez will likely return to their top order after his bowling action was cleared as legal in May.

 “Hafeez warranted a place after clearing his action,” said Pakistan selector Inzamam-ul-Haq.